isbhsun/Pandas-EDA-CaseStudy/README.md

 #### Isabella Sun and Josh Bernd

 ## Introduction
-In this exploratory data analysi, we examined the Trending YouTube Video Statistics data.
+In this exploratory data analysis, we examined the Trending YouTube Video Statistics data.
 Specifically, we were interested in different measures of engagement on trending YouTube videos.

 ## Data Description
 The data describe a set of top-trending videos on the YouTube platform by various countries.
 The countries included in our analysis are: